RyanPrentiss/directus-extension-endpoint-google-place/README.md

 -   currentOpeningHours
 -   reviews

-Future plans are to add a configuration panel.
+In the future I would like to add a configuration panel to customize data requests.